EduVault/eduvault/notes.md

 - [x] Set up js sdk, use in example app
 - [ ] Rework auth flow
 - [ ] set up dev signup page to register apps to add to cors whitelist, and schema registry
+- [ ] move User Model to a shared folder between app and api

 ## auth flow pseudocode